FortAwesome/Security-Docs-and-Attestation/Change_Management_Policy.md

 ## Policy

+1. This policy applies to changes that directly impact clients.
+Like for like functional changes such as those associated with operations or security follow a different policy.
 1. All employees may suggest, request, or initiate a change to the Font Awesome product or service.
 1. Any user with access to GitHub may suggest or request a change to the Font Awesome product or service.
 1. All changes must either be classified as technical or design changes.